Can I mail items directly to my residence hall before move-in day?

 If the residence halls undergo a mandated shutdown by city, state or federal officials, then a prorated credit will be applied to student accounts for the duration of the shut down.
 For example, if state officials require Loyola to close the residence halls for two weeks and then reopen, residential students would receive a two-week room credit.

-Will there be a residential advisor (RA) to support students on each floor?
+Will there be a residential assistant (RA) to support students on each floor?

 Yes, we are maintaining our typical staffing model of one RA per floor/wing community.